Topological Aspects of Matters and Langlands Program: Geometric Langlands and Integer Quantum Hall Effect

-{\bf Integer Quantum Hall Effect:} To continue where we left off \citep*{Ikeda:2017uce} we consider the 2d IQHE, which can be explained by holomorphic line bundles on $T^2_{BZ}$.
-We aim at establishing the statement below. \begin{claim} Plateaus of the quantum Hall effect are the Hecke eigensheaves and quantized Hall conductance is due to the Hecke translation $h^{\rightarrow}$ acting on line bundles. \end{claim} \begin{prf} The local system is precisely given by the Berry connection \citep*{doi:10.1098/rspa.1984.0023} and a representation of $\pi_1(T^2_{BZ})$ is given by the Berry phase $\gamma_n[C]=\oint_CdR\langle n,R|\nabla|n,R\rangle$, where the state $|n,R\rangle$ is adiabatically translated along a closed path $C$.
-The plateaus are exactly formed by the wave functions which localize around impurities in the system, called the Anderson localization \citep*{PhysRev.109.1492}, and such localized wave functions do not carry Hall conductance.
+To continue where we left off \cite{IKEDA2018136} we consider the 2d IQHE, which can be explained by holomorphic line bundles on $T^2_{BZ}$.
+We remind the statement below. \begin{claim} The plateaus of the Hall conductance are the Hecke eigensheaves and quantized Hall conductance is due to the Hecke translation acting on line bundles. \end{claim} The local system is precisely given by the Berry connection \cite{doi:10.1098/rspa.1984.0023} and a representation of $\pi_1(T^2_{B Z})$ is given by the Berry phase

+where the state $\ket{n,R}$ is adiabatically translated along a closed path $C$.
+The plateaus are exactly formed by the wave functions which localize around impurities in the system, called the Anderson localization \cite{PhysRev.109.1492}, and such localized wave functions do not carry Hall conductance.
 Hence the associated gauge connections are flat, which corresponds to Hecke eigensheaves.
-On the other hand, the quantization $\sigma_{xy}=\frac{e^2}{h}n~(n\in\mathbb{Z})$ of Hall conductance is given by the first Chern number $\int_{T^2_{BZ}}c_1(\mathcal{L})$ of a line bundle $\mathcal{L}$, according to the TKNN formula \citep*{PhysRevLett.49.405}.
-Moreover $\int_{T^2_{BZ}}c_1(\mathcal{L})$ corresponds to the order of a pole (vortex) in $T^2_{BZ}$ \citep*{kohmoto1985topological}.
-The operator $h^{\rightarrow}$ acts on $\mathcal{L}$ as $c_1(h^{\rightarrow}(\mathcal{L}))=c_1(\mathcal{L})+1$.
-This is why the Hall conductance experience quantum jump. \end{prf}
+On the other hand, the quantization $\sigma_{xy} = \frac{e^2}{ h}n~(n \in \mathbb{Z})$ of Hall conductance is given by the first Chern number $\int_ {T^2_{BZ}}c_1(\mathcal{L})$ of a line bundle $\mathcal{L}$, according to the TKNN formula \cite{PhysRevLett.49.405}.
+Moreover $\int_ {T^2_{BZ}}c_1(\mathcal{L})$ corresponds to the order of a pole (vortex) in $T^2_{B Z}$~\cite{kohmoto1985topological}.
+The operator $h^\rightarrow$ acts on $\mathcal{L}$ as $c_1(h^\rightarrow(\mathcal{L})) = c_1(\mathcal{L}) + 1$.
+This is why the Hall conductance experience quantum jump.

-For a generic Lie group $G$, its Langlands dual group $^LG$ is uniquely determined and the geometric Langlands conjecture expects that for a ${}^LG$-local system $\mathcal{E}$ on $T^2_{BZ}$, there exists a corresponding Hecke eigensheaf $\mathcal{F}_\mathcal{E}$ on $\text{Bun}_G$.
-Note if $G=GL_m$, then the dual is isomorphic to ${}^LG=GL_m$.
-The geometric Langlands for $G=GL_m$ is proved in \citep*{2000math.....12255F,gaitsgory2004vanishing}.
-The IQHE or type $A$ topological insulators are generically classified by $Gr(n,m)$ \citep*{PhysRevB.78.195125}, which is consistent with the classification of the Hecke correspondence.
+For a generic Lie group $G$, its Langlands dual group $^LG$ is uniquely determined and the geometric Langlands conjecture expects that for a $^LG$-local system $\mathcal{E}$ on $T^2_{BZ}$, there exists a corresponding Hecke eigensheaf FE on $\text{Bun}_G$.Note if $G = GL_m$, then the dual is isomorphic to $^LG = GL_m$.
+The geometric Langlands for $G = GL_m$ is proved in \cite{gaitsgory2004vanishing, 2000math.....12255F}.
+The IQHE or type A topological insulators are generically classified by the Grassmannian $Gr(n,m)$ \cite{PhysRevB.78.195125}, which is consistent with the classification of the Hecke correspondence.